PreferredAI/venom-tutorial/README.md

 [PreferredAI](https://preferred.ai/)

 ## Tutorial
-Venom-Starter-Pack includes a set of tutorial designed to quickly get you from 0 to 100.
+venom-tutorial includes a set of tutorial designed to quickly get you from 0 to 100.

 There are 7 exercises located in the package ai.preferred.crawler.example.tutorial.
 Alongside the exercises are a set of test suite that automatically checks your code and provide hints on errors,